 In October of 2006 J-Zone retired from rap.
-It was a symbolic ending, as he did so at CBGB's last hip hop show before closing its doors permanently.
-That night J-Zone performed alongside The Juggaknots and Louis Logic, and Cee-Lo and Danger Mouse joined him on stage.
-What should have been a night for the historical records is hardly documented.
+It was a symbolic ending, as he did so at CBGB’s last hip hop show before closing its doors permanently.
+That night J-Zone performed alongside The Juggaknots and Louis Logic, while Cee-Lo and Danger Mouse joined him on stage.
+What should have been a night for the history books is hardly documented.
 Such is the career of J-Zone.

 Many would surmise it was the countless defeats the business issued in his direction like middling success: dropped by digital distributors, becoming a tax write-off for a major label, having his records destroyed rather than collect dust in a warehouse.
 While his independent hip hop contemporaries at Definitive Jux, Rhymesayers, and Anticon fixated themselves as permanent beacons, J-Zone struggled through his successes and faded into obscurity.
 In an interview with A.V.
 Club, he offers his perspective on retirement, attributing part of the decision to a personality conflict in which J-Zone was supposed to be a character who gave him the confidence to rap, but that character became his Tyler Durden, plotting his destruction.
 He was in his 30s, so were his fans, and he decided this J-Zone character was ruining his life.